Australian rules football in New South Wales: First clubs and matches (1861–1867)

-On 26 May 1865, calls were put out to form a Sydney Football Club.
-The club was incorporated on 17 June 1865 with Richard Driver as its first president and up to 60 members, of whom were mostly cricketers.
-It played its first match shortly thereafter in Hyde Park, Sydney, and in August against the Sydney University Football Club.
-Another club, the Australian Club also competed with the Sydney FC in 1865.
-Though it is not known under what code, de Moore (2021) notes that according to accounts it was very similar to the Victorian code but with an influence of rugby.
-Early matches were low scoring, cancelled mid game, and were subjected to frequent disputes over the rules.
-The Sydney University club is often noted as "The Birthplace of Australian Rugby" in 1863; however, historical records show its incorporation in 1865 and that it did not begin playing regularly under rugby rules until 1869.
+On 26 May 1865, calls were put out to form a Sydney Football Club (Sydney FC).
+The club was incorporated on 17 June 1865 with cricket administrator Richard Driver as its first president and up to 60 members, of whom were mostly cricketers.
+Driver was familiar with Victorian cricketer and football pioneer Tom Wills with their sporting paths overlapping many times between 1857 and 1865 in both Melbourne and Sydney.
+The Sydney FC played its first match shortly thereafter in Hyde Park, Sydney, and in August against the Sydney University FC.
+Meanwhile the Australian FC, an arm of the Australian Cricket Club, was also formed and played games that same winter.

-At its first annual meeting on 8 May 1866, the Sydney Football Club announced that it had formally adopted the Victorian football rules and encouraged Victorian clubs to travel north for intercolonial matches.
-On 26 May 1866, the rules were published in Bells Life in Sydney.
-The Australian Club formally adopted the code shortly after.
+At its first annual meeting on 8 May 1866, the Sydney FC confirmed its playing rules were the Victorian football rules and that it had received a challenge from the Melbourne FC wanting to travel north for inter-colonial matches.
+The Australian FC was also a follower of the Victorian rules.On 26 May 1866, the rules were published in Bells Life in Sydney.
+Both clubs failed to reappear in 1867.

+In 1868, a new Sydney FC was founded also adopting the Victorian rules, citing their popularity in Melbourne as the main reason for the choice.
+Few details survive of their matches apart from one held against the 50th (Queen's Own) Regiment on 11 July 1868.
+Sydney journalists applauded the rising interest in Victorian rules, though they referred to it, without using its Melbourne name, in the broad "old English game of football" sense.

+The Sydney University FC is often noted as "The Birthplace of Australian Rugby" in 1863; however, historical newspaper records show its first games were in 1865 and that it did not begin playing by rugby rules until 1870.

-Unlike football in other colonies, early football in Sydney struggled to take root.
-During the 1860s, Sydney being a much smaller city had a handful of clubs compared to at least a dozen active at the time in the code's heartland in the Victorian colony of Melbourne.
+Unlike football in other colonies, early club football in Sydney struggled to take root.
 As was the case for the fledgling contemporary Brisbane Football Club in the Queensland colony, Sydney's clubs (unlike those of Melbourne and Adelaide in the colony of South Australia) struggled to recruit enough football players for organised matches.
 Without intercolonial competition and with few playing, newcomer clubs soon disbanded.
 The growing city of Newcastle, however defied the trend, revising the Rules of Football (the Victorian Rules), and publishing it in its press.

-One of the first Sydney schools to adopt the code was Newington College in 1867 by its then headmaster and ex-Geelong FC vice-president George Metcalfe.
+One of the first Sydney schools to adopt the Victorian code was Newington College in 1867 by its then headmaster and ex-Geelong FC player and vice-president George Metcalfe.A number of history sources refer to an 1869 match between Newington and Sydney University FC as the colony's first rugby game, however there are no contemporaneous sources verifying the game took place and under what rules.

-In 1868, a new Sydney Football Club was founded also adopting the Victorian rules, citing their popularity in Melbourne as the main reason for the choice.
-Few details survive of their matches apart from one held against the 60th Queen's Own Regiment on 11 July 1868.